sandeeplamb/dns-over-tls/README.md

 Sun, 20 Jan 2019 18:31:13 INFO Checking domain google.com
 Sun, 20 Jan 2019 18:31:13 INFO Running command dig @localhost google.com
 ```

+*What are the security concerns for this kind of service?*

+*In a microservice arch; how would you see this the dns to dns-over-tls proxy used?*

+*What other improvements would be interesting to add to the project?*